 One area which needs extra attention in the post-2015 development agenda is widespread of violence against women in Africa and beyond.
 This basically violates and impairs the enjoyment by women of their human rights and fundamental freedom.
 Violence on women has compromised on the health, dignity, and security and it includes sexual abuse, domestic harassments, girls trafficking and several harmful traditional practices.
 Strategies needed to combat this global menace beyond 2015 has to do with ensuring a strong advocacy on gender-based violence through constant sensitizations, education and communication projects by the United Nation partners and NGOs.
 Also, a quota representation in various legislative and decision making positions to champion the enforcement of gender related laws can be explored.
 Lastly, conducting research to tackle the menace scientifically in order to achieve precise results from the recommendations and findings of the research.

-In sum, the areas needed to be emphasised on during the post 2015 development agenda includes the provision of quality and accessible education to both girls and boys and the ensuring of gender equality as women constitute a majority of the human resource of the continent.
+In sum, the areas needed to be emphasized on during the post-2015 development agenda includes the provision of quality and accessible education to both girls and boys and the ensuring of gender equality as women constitute a majority of the human resource of the continent.
 This will create the liberal environment for global development.
-The contribution by women can be visualised in the proverbial quote of the Ghanaian educator Dr. Kwegyir-Aggrey (1875-1927) that ‘if you educate a man, you educate an individual, but if you educate a woman, you educate a nation.’
+The contribution by women can be visualized in the proverbial quote of the Ghanaian educator Dr. Kwegyir-Aggrey (1875-1927) that ‘if you educate a man, you educate an individual, but if you educate a woman, you educate a nation.’

 This paper was first published here on africanliberty.org